moshensky/pdf-visual-diff/README.md

 }
 ```

-If you are using Typescript add `import('pdf-visual-diff/lib/toMatchPdfSnapshot')` to your typings.
+If you are using **Typescript** add `import('pdf-visual-diff/lib/toMatchPdfSnapshot')` to your typings.

+### Usage

-Then all you have to do in your tests is pass a path to the pdf or pdf content as Buffer.
+All you have to do in your tests is pass a path to the pdf or pdf content as Buffer.

 ```ts
 const pathToPdf = 'path to your pdf' // or you might pass in Buffer instead